How we investigate concerns

 We’ll be in contact every six weeks to keep everyone involved updated and let them know what we’re doing.

-Once the investigation is finished, the investigator will produce an investigation report which will explain the key evidence.
+Once the investigation is finished, the investigator will produce an investigation report which will explain the concerns that we have about the social worker’s practice and summarise the evidence gathered during the investigation.

-The report and all evidence gathered during the investigation will be shared with the social worker concerned, so they can comment.
+The report and all evidence gathered during the investigation will be shared with the social worker concerned, so they can comment on it.

-Case examiners review the evidence collected during an investigation to decide next steps.
+Case examiners review the evidence collected during an investigation and any comments that the social worker has provided to decide next steps.
 We will always ensure that the case examiners receive a copy of any comments made by the social worker in response to the report.

 You can read more about the role of case examiners.